syncfusion/ej2-vue-docs/src/documenteditor/document-editor/clipboard.md

 # Clipboard support

-Document editor takes advantage of system clipboard and allows you to copy or move a portion of the document into it in HTML format, so that it can be pasted in any application that supports clipboard.
+Document Editor takes advantage of system clipboard and allows you to copy or move a portion of the document into it in HTML format, so that it can be pasted in any application that supports clipboard.

 ## Copy

-Copy a portion of document to system clipboard using built-in context menu of document editor.
+Copy a portion of document to system clipboard using built-in context menu of Document Editor.
 You can also do it programmatically using the following sample code.

 ```javascript
  this.$refs.documenteditor.ej2Instances.selection.copy();